janbodnar/Python-Skolenie/operators.md

 $ ./ternary.py
 Adult: True
 ```
-A 31 years old person is adult.
+A 31-year-old person is an adult.

 ## Bitwise operators